Azure/azure-sdk-tools/tools/test-proxy/transition-scripts/README.md

 1. The AssetsRepoPrefixPath in assets.json is set to the language.
 2. The TagPrefix is set to the `<language>/<ServiceDirectory>` or `<language>/<ServiceDirectory>/<Library>` etc.
 3. The language also used to determine what the [recording directories within a repository are named](https://github.com/Azure/azure-sdk-tools/blob/main/tools/test-proxy/transition-scripts/generate-assets-json.ps1#L47).

+## A final note about the initial push

+If a directory with several thousand recordings is being migrated, the move and the initial push can take several minutes.
+For example, during testing azure-sdk-for-java\sdk\storage was tried.
+There are 4,693 files with a combined size of 666 MB and the initial push took about 7 minutes.
+This time is only the initial push because these files don't exist and everything had to be pushed to git.
+Subsequent pushes took only several seconds.